 Absolutely.
 The traditional and most common way to enjoy a Breton oyster (or any oyster, for that matter) in France, is the simplest one: raw, with nothing added.
 However. they can be seasoned with just a squeeze of lemon juice (my favourite), some ground pepper, or even with shallot and wine-vinegar dressing.
 This will help release the full flavour of the oyster.
 One important point to mention is that it is best to always make sure that the oyster is alive before eating it.
 Simply poke it with the point of a knife or fork, which will make the oyster flinch.

 Oysters come in different sizes, which are numbered: the smaller the number, the bigger the oyster.
-Our number of choice is number 3, not to big nor small, an average size.
+Our number of choice is number 3, neither too big nor small, an average size.
 You can buy oysters in a basket called bourriche.
 It is regulation for the bourriche to display the size, weight and guaranteed minimum number of oyster on the packaging.

 Editor Notes